chacoff/XrayImagesClassifier/README.md

 # Xray Images Classifier for a covid dataset

 X-ray chest images of a free covid dataset already split between covid, pneumonia and healthy patients.
-I got the dataset from: https://www.kaggle.com/pranavraikokte/covid19-image-dataset.
-It is pretty small with only 317.
+The dataset is pretty small, only 317 images and are already sorted between training and validation.

 **Conda**
 ```